Rule 3745-40-01 | Definitions.

 (3) "Ground cover" means vegetation canopy or crop residue on agricultural land.

-(H) "High potential public exposure site" means an authorized beneficial use site that the public uses frequently.
+(2) "High potential public exposure site" means an authorized beneficial use site that the public uses frequently.
 This includes, but is not limited to, a public contact site or a land reclamation site located in a populated area (e.g., a park, golf course, or a construction site located in a municipality).

 (I)

-(1) "Immediate incorporation" means incorporation, as defined in this paragraph, of biosolids within six hours after delivery to the authorized beneficial use site.
+(1) "Immediate incorporation" means incorporation, as defined in this paragraph, of biosolids within six hours after delivery to the beneficial use site.

 (2) "Incineration" means the disposal of sewage sludge or biosolids through the combustion of organic matter and inorganic matter in sewage sludge or biosolids by high temperatures in an enclosed device.

-[Comment: Both same day incorporation and immediate incorporation are defined in this rule.]
+[Comment: Both same-day incorporation and immediate incorporation are defined in this rule.]

 (4) "Industrial septage" means liquid or solid material removed from a septic tank, cesspool, or similar treatment works that receives sewage from an industrial establishment.